 Honestly, I thought everyone did this but I’m learning it’s rare that photographers turn their cameras on the side and take landscape photos in portrait orientation.

-Here are two photos of the same landscape, one in portrait orientation and one in landscape.
+Here are two photos of the same landscape, one in landscape orientation and one in portrait.
 Check them out and see what you think!
 If it looks like something fun to play with, try it next time you’re out!

 Composition tip: The way to get that sapphire colored water, actually it’s ice in these photos…not editing in post!
 It’s in the timing: be on location in the late afternoon or evening, take the photo when the sun is behind you and low in the sky, the water is in shade but the shoreline foliage is still in sunlight.
 Makes for deep-blue waters and bright, warm fall foliage.

 Both photos taken with a Nikon D3200 dslr hand-held.